Apr 17, 2026

 Return to {$returnto_text} Return to: Majors and Certificates

-Job demand is predicted to continue to rise for the medical laboratory technician.
-According to the Bureau of Labor Statistics (2016), Ohio is one of the largest employers of medical laboratory technicians in the country.
-The annual mean wage for medical laboratory technicians in Ohio is currently $43,700.
-Employment of medical laboratory technicians nationwide is projected to grow 13 percent from 2016 to 2026, much faster than the average for all occupations.
-The Medical Laboratory program is fully accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Rd., Suite 720, Rosemont, IL 60018-5119, 773-714-8880, https://www.naacls.org.
-After successful completion of the program, the graduate is eligible to take the national certification exam given by The American Society for Clinical Pathology (ASCP).
+Employment demand for medical laboratory technicians continues to grow at a rate faster than average for all occupations, with Ohio ranking among the leading employers nationwide.
+The program is fully accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) 5600 N. River Rd., Suite 720, Rosemont, IL 60018-5119, 773-714-8880, https://www.naacls.org.
+Upon successful completion, graduates are eligible to sit for the national certification examination administered by the American Society for Clinical Pathology (ASCP).

 Curriculum for Medical Laboratory